naa986/easy-google-adsense/easy-google-adsense/readme.txt

 = Can I use this plugin if I already have some Google ads configured on my website? =

 Yes.

+= Does this plugin require Google AdSense sign in? =

+No.

+= Can this plugin be used on Google AdSense app? =

+No.

+= Can this plugin help with Google AdSense sign up? =

+No.

+= Can I check my Google AdSense payment with this plugin? =

+No.

+= Can I check my Google AdSense earnings with this plugin? =

+No.

 == Screenshots ==